amalmsaleem/vlm-detr-mammo/README.md

 **A:** It’s dead.
 I gave it a proper funeral.
 I’m not resurrecting it just to watch it die again in higher resolution.

 **Q:** What did you learn from this?
 **A:** EVERYTHING related to VLMs, LLMs, transformers, ViT-based encoders, prompt encoders, text encoders, I was going through codes from Meta to random GitHub repos like a half-feral researcher, desperately trying to stitch together the sacred texts of the multimodal gods.
 This was a crash course in state-of-the-art 2024 computer vision and VLM research.
-And that this is a VERY fast-paced field, if you don't start with a solid baseline, you will end up wasting a lot of time.
+This is a VERY fast-paced field, if you don't start with a solid baseline, you will end up wasting a lot of time.

 **Q:** Was it a waste of time then?
 **A:** Absolutely not.
 It was the most frustratingly productive failure of my academic life.